Essential Amalfi Walking - short break - AMA7

 Distance: 9-10 km.
 Approx. 4,5 h. walking

 Today you first take a local bus up to the charming historic village of Ravello, one of the most exclusive villages on the Amalfi Coast and sought after by writers, artists, musicians and travellers from Northern Europe over the centuries due to its lofty position and sunny, dry climate.
 Boccaccio, DH Lawrence and Richard Wagner are among the more notable guests who have succumbed to its spells.
 Ravello not only has a very interesting history, and many medieval monuments, but also offers beautiful views over the Amalfi Coast.
 The French novelist André Gide once described the village as being ‘closer to the sky than the sea’.
 Ravello also boasts two magnificent villas – the superb 11th-century Villa Rufolo, once a papal residence and later the home of Wagner, and Villa Cimbrone, a sumptuous 19th-century mansion with fabulous gardens and unequalled views over the Gulf of Salerno.
 You can take your time to stroll through the village, before starting the walk back down to the coast.
 Past the dramatically located Villa Cimbrone and the hamlet of Castiglione, you first walk through vineyards and lemon groves, then down some medieval steps to the beautiful little village of Atrani.
 This is certainly one of the best preserved villages on the coast, where you have the chance to look around the narrow little white streets of the village centre.
 The last short stretch to Amalfi is very scenic and has beautiful viewpoints over the town centre.
-Again the walk is relatively short, so you’ll still have some time left to explore the streets of Amalfi or go for a swim.
+Again the walk is relatively short, so you’ll still have some time left to explore the streets of Amalfi or immerse yourself in the lemon groves for a unique ‘Lemon Tour‘ experience or go for a swim.

 Hotel ***/**** – Amalfi.